orbat-mapper/msdllib/README.md

 **Experimental**

 A JavaScript library for parsing Military Scenario Definition Language (MSDL) data.
-Currently MSDLlib only supports the most commonly used MSDL data structures.
+Currently, MSDLlib only supports the most commonly used MSDL data structures.

 The Military Scenario Definition Language is an XML-based language designed to support military scenario development.
 MSDL, also known as [SISO-STD-007-2008](https://www.sisostds.org/DesktopModules/Bring2mind/DMX/Download.aspx?Command=Core_Download&EntryId=45690&PortalId=0&TabId=105), is a standard developed by the [Simulation Interoperability Standards